wultra/powerauth-mobile-sdk/docs/Migration-from-1.6-to-1.7.md

 - iOS SDK introduces a new feature that allows you to share activation across multiple apps from the same vendor.
 - Added missing nullability annotations to Android SDK.
 - Both platforms have improved PowerAuth Token internal implementations.
 For example, your networking code can ask for the named token simultaneously without worrying that multiple tokens are created on the server.
+- Improved usage of `PowerAuthAuthentication` object on both platforms.

 ### Compatibility with PowerAuth Server